 Tara’s experience helps us make a difference in achieving better health equity for Indigenous People across the province by helping ensure that care teams understand the needs of Indigenous patients and communicate effectively with them.

 AHS employs a huge range of positions including trades professionals that help keep our facilities going.
-Brendan, the Lead Hand of Maintenance, speaks about his work at the Grande Prairie Regional Hospital.
+Brendan, the Lead Hand of Maintenance, plays a key role at the Grande Prairie Regional Hospital.

 In his career, he has had the opportunity to balance his work and cultural practice, and speaks on the benefits AHS offers to support its staff in all areas of their life.